vijayvir/LeoModifiers/README.md

 # LeoModifiers
-LeoModifiers : This class will create the modifier function of any class from its properties.
+LeoModifiers : This class will create the modifier( Builder pattern ) function of any class from its properties.

 ### Builder pattern :
 All the properties are set  by  a series of chained method calls.
 It have its own features like  Abstraction